 2.3.7 The Council recognises that not all sites will be able to accommodate the full range of housing types and sizes due to location, individual site characteristics or viability.
 The Council will therefore take into account the nature and location of the scheme, and in particular whether there are any genuine reasons why the mix of types and sizes sought cannot be delivered in practice.

 2.3.8 In terms of tenure, the overall housing target, as set out in Policy SL20 of the adopted Local Plan, is to provide 70% of the total dwellings as social/affordable rented properties and 30% as other forms of affordable housing.
-Social rent is the preferred form of tenure of affordable housing needed in the Borough.
+Social rent is the preferred form of tenure.

 2.3.9 Where the calculation of the number of affordable units required results in a figure of less than a dwelling, the Council will round up to the nearest number of whole units where the number is 0.5 or above, or down where it is below 0.5 provided that the resulting figure is above the affordable housing threshold.
 However, if the split of dwellings results in 0.5 of rented, and 0.5 of another type of affordable housing, it is the rented accommodation that needs to be rounded up, as this is the predominant form of affordable housing need in the Borough.

 2.3.10 The Council expects applicants to be transparent, as far as practicable, at the application stage about the tenure mix proposed for a particular site.
-However, it is recognised that this is not always possible, as the tenure mix will often depend on what grant the provider is able to achieve.
-For sites with planning permission that later propose to include additional affordable housing on the site over and above the policy requirement of 35% set out in policy SL20 of the Local Plan, consideration will be given to the scale, location, tenure mix, local housing need, design, sustainability (energy efficiency), impact on infrastructure, and future management of the site.
+However, it is recognised that this is not always possible, due to funding arrangements.
+For sites with planning permission that later propose to include additional affordable housing on the site over and above the policy requirement of 35%, set out in policy SL20 of the Local Plan (also known as additionality), consideration will be given to the scale, location, tenure mix, local housing need, design, sustainability (including energy efficiency), impact on infrastructure, and future management of the site.
+This will be considered by Development Management Officers on a case-by-case basis.

-2.3.11 For the avoidance of doubt, where the Council is minded to grant planning permission for a development proposal, S106 agreements will confirm the amount of affordable housing required to be provided on a site, in line with the application proposal before the Council.
-If an applicant wishes to amend their planning consent at a later date to propose additional affordable housing, a Deed of Variation will be required to vary the existing S106 agreement.

 Affordable Home Ownership and First Homes